SRSteinkamp/FreesurferSurfacePlotting/README.md

 # FreesurferSurfacePlotting

-This repositry basically hosts only a single ipython notebook, which is supposed to act as a basic tutorial for using freesurfer for surface extraction.
+This ipython notebook is supposed to act as a basic tutorial for using freesurfer for surface extraction.
 As I do not own any rights regarding any of the functions nor data, please relate to the provided links and instructions which you can find there.
 Please refer to https://github.com/juhuntenburg

 ## Introduction